DemetrisPetroudes/Data-Analytics-Portfolio-/Frontier - Equity portfolio dashboard/README.md

 # Frontier

+LAUNCH THE DASHBOARD LIVE HERE: https://huggingface.co/spaces/dpetro05/Frontier

 An S&P 500 portfolio optimization, risk, and forecasting dashboard built with Plotly Dash.

 Frontier is a single-file Python application for building a weighted equity portfolio from S&P 500 large caps and analyzing its risk, return, optimal allocation, and forward-looking behavior on a dark Bootstrap theme.
 The name refers to the efficient frontier that sits at the center of the optimizer.
-All market data is pulled from Yahoo Finance at runtime; no accounts or API keys are required.
+All market data is pulled from Yahoo Finance at runtime with no accounts or API keys are required.

 ![Frontier dashboard demo](dashboard_demo.gif)